ryanelian/mitsu/README.md

 4. Scale the Proxy: The proxy must handle at least 10,000 requests per day and should scale horizontally (multiple instances behind a load balancer) to support millions of requests per day while maintaining the 5-minute rate validity constraint.

-## Architecture and SWR Caching
+## Architecture

-- Caching strategy (SWR):
+- This project employs modern caching strategy with SWR (Stale-While-Revalidating):
   - Fast path (stale data): if a requested `(period, hotel, room)` is cached, the API returns it immediately.
-  - Miss path: on cache miss, we acquire a short-lived distributed lock (per key), fetch from the upstream Rate API, store for 5 minutes (300s), and return the fresh value.
-This prevents cache stampedes and keeps requests fast.
+  - On cache miss, we acquire a short-lived distributed lock (per key), fetch from the upstream Rate API, store for 5 minutes (300s), and return the fresh value.
+This prevents cache stampedes and keeps requests fast for end-users.
   - Revalidation: a background worker runs every 2 minutes to batch-refresh all previously requested keys.
 If there are no cached keys, the worker does nothing.

 - Data validity and refresh cadence: